For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you find yourself making a lot of trips home by train to visit the folks, or travelling between cities to visit mates at other unis, you've probably used Trainline before.
 And if not, you should!

 Trainline is one of the cheapest ways to find train tickets and save money when travelling, especially if you book in advance.
-The app is easy to use on the go and has just recently had a major redesign so it's super nice to use, and even nicer when you save a few pounds.
+The app is easy to use on the go, super nice to use, and even nicer when you save a few pounds.

 Warning: We wouldn't recommend using Trainline to actually book your journey.
 Their booking fees mean that, although the ticket price might be low, it can sometimes work out more expensive than other services.
 Discover the best booking sites in our guide to saving money on train travel, and read more about changes to train delay compensation laws here.